ost-cas-fee-adv-22-23/app-helloworld/README.md

 - The error handling for api calls has to be implemented
 - Clean up tailwind classes
 - Add reload button for new mumbles
-- Add unit and integration tests
+- Add more unit and integration tests
-- Refactor some componenets in storybook
+- Refactor some components in storybook
-- Add further vital checks as github actions workflow for the application
+- Add further github actions workflow for web vitality checks
+- Add renovate for dependency updates

 ## Authors